credativ/plutono/contribute/developer-guide.md

 ### Windows

-If you are running Grafana on Windows 10, we recommend installing the Windows Subsystem for Linux (WSL).
+If you are running Plutono on Windows 10, we recommend installing the Windows Subsystem for Linux (WSL).
 For installation instructions, refer to the [Microsoft WSL Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-## Download Grafana
+## Download Plutono

-We recommend using the Git command-line interface to download the source code for the Grafana project:
+We recommend using the Git command-line interface to download the source code for the Plutono project:

-1. Open a terminal and run `git clone https://github.com/grafana/grafana.git`.
-This command downloads Grafana to a new `grafana` directory in your current directory.
+1. Open a terminal and run `git clone https://github.com/credativ/plutono.git`.
+This command downloads Plutono to a new `plutono` directory in your current directory.
-1. Open the `grafana` directory in your favorite code editor.
+1. Open the `plutono` directory in your favorite code editor.

-For alternative ways of cloning the Grafana repository, please refer to [GitHub's cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) documentation.
+For alternative ways of cloning the Plutono repository, please refer to [GitHub's cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) documentation.

-**Warning:** Do not use `go get` to download Grafana.
-Recent versions of Go have added behavior which isn't compatible with the way the Grafana repository is structured.
+**Warning:** Do not use `go get` to download Plutono.
+Recent versions of Go have added behavior which isn't compatible with the way the Plutono repository is structured.

-## Build Grafana
+## Build Plutono

-Grafana consists of two components; the _frontend_, and the _backend_.
+Plutono consists of two components; the _frontend_, and the _backend_.

 ### Frontend